 Names are important and our name Sienna comes from a long history of financial innovation.

-Our company was named after the Italian city Siena (Sienna in English), which played a historical role in banking almost a thousand years ago.
+Sienna Network was named after the Italian city Siena (Sienna in English), which played a historical role in banking almost a thousand years ago.

 In the 12th Century and as early as 1135, Sienna was an important trade city.
 To support the trade and economic growth of Sienna, the Bishop of Sienna started to offer loans against collateral and interest to Sienna citizens and the many people who traveled to the city to buy goods and sell their products.